gavinmccormack/django-restful-api/README.md

 # eventr

+# Okay.

+16/09/21

+I've just fired this link over to you by email.
+I thought I'd write a "Where I got to..."

+So events are just sent to the front end by an all() queryset in a bog standard django JSON/GET view.

+I didn't hook this up to the REST framework, and I had a wee bit of trouble working out exactly what defines an instance when populating the database - and therefor how to handle the times aspect.

+I haven't used the RESTframework in recent memory, but it seems like it has some standardised components for taking in URL parameters and transfering them into a date range - so I don't think I'd be writing that myself.

+Front end?
+Quite rough.
+Definitely shows too many items.
+I suppose all it would need is the filter parameters for dates.
+Search attributes broadened.

+I think I've written this somewhere in comments, but I would be inclined not to pass _all_ of this logic over to the back end.
+I think given the nature of the data, the client can hold quite a lot of it easily, do front end searching via JS/the client side platform.
+This would make it very fast and reduce complexity, leverage caching, so on and so forth.

+model-api relationship - I had been expecting some kind of unique ID that ties events together - for example 20/20 vision at toppings book shops.
+I was hoping they'd have a shared ID between 'instances', but that doesn't seem to be the case.
+Without knowledge of the data, or checking them I wouldn't know which field is a good unique key.

 Welcome to eventr, the (fictional) Future of Listings for the Web 3.0 era.
 Development has just started but eventr aims to provide a unified listings API for events at partner venues.
 All partner venues will use the Spektrix ticketing system to start with.